reserve-protocol/protocol/docs/security.md

 - furnace.melt()
 - stRSR.payoutRewards()
-- assetRegistry.forceUpdates()
+- assetRegistry.refresh()
 - basketHandler.checkBasket()

 Note:

-- `forceUpdates` is a _strong_ refresher; we can even perform it while the system is paused.
+- `refresh` is a _strong_ refresher; we can even perform it while the system is paused.
 It's a refresher outside our system in some sense.
 - `checkBasket` is not _quite_ a refresher as it can cause other actions to cause differently depending on when it is called.
 It's pretty close though.
 Other functions should simply revert if they require a valid basket to perform their function.

 ## Specific areas of concern